Soluling home Document home

 User interface checking

-In many cases translations are longer than original strings.
-That my cause some controls in you forms to overlap and some text in the controls to truncate.
-It may be difficult to manually detect these, especially because some control may be created and/or moved on runtime.
-This is why you should use Soluling's user interface checking classes to automatically check you user interface once you run your application.
+In many cases, translations are longer than original strings.
+That may cause some controls in your forms to overlap and some text in the controls to truncate.
+It may not be easy to detect these, especially because some control may be created and manually moved on runtime.
+This is why you should use Soluling's user interface checking classes to check your user interface once you run your application automatically.
 The checker will write a report and take screenshots that show every problem your forms have.
-You will get best use of the checker class if you use automated user interface tests that are run each time you build your software.
+You will get the best use of the checker class if you use automated user interface tests that are run each time you build your software.

-At first glance the above form looks just all right.
-However there are several issues that are hard to see by just viewing the form.
-All you have to do is to add few lines of code into your applicaton and compile it.
-Once you run you application the checker will check the forms and if it finds any issues it takes screenshots, highlights location on the screenshots and writes the screenshot file into the output directory.
-The default output directory is "Check" sub directory of your application.
-In addition the checker writes one JSON file that contains all issues and information about each issue.
+At first glance, the above form looks all right.
+However, several issues are hard to see by just viewing the form.
+To see them, all you have to do is to add a few lines of code into your application and compile it.
+Once you run your application, the checker will check the forms, and if it finds any issues, it takes screenshots, highlights the issue locations on the screenshots, and writes the screenshot file into the output directory.
+The default output directory is "Check" subdirectory of your application.
+In addition, the checker writes one JSON file that contains all issues and information about each issue.